patilsushilofficial/sorting-visualizer/README.md

 1. Choose your preferred sorting algorithm from the dropdown menu
 2. Adjust array size and sorting speed to your liking
-3. Hit 'Start' and watch the visualization begin!
+3. Hit 'Sort' and watch the visualization begin!
 4. Use 'Reset' to generate a fresh random array and start over

 ## 🤝 Contributing